andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-three.md

 My take-aways from this exercise have been:

 1. Security specifications stand on the shoulders of giants - the layers of specifications involved in these solutions can be quite astounding, and certainly gave me a deep appreciation of the work involved in crafting truly secure solutions.
-2. You really shouldn't roll your own.
+2. You shouldn't roll your own.
 Really.
 Unless you are making your own product, there is just no way you would have time to digest all of the information required if you wanted to make a conformant solution.
-3. Specifications aren't that difficult to consume - until you get to the Crypto ones
+3. Specifications aren't that difficult to consume - until you get to the Crypto ones.
 4. Having a go at implementing a specification _WILL_ give you a better understanding of it.
-It forces you to engage more deeply with it.
+It forces you to engage deeply with it.
 That being said it also takes a fair bit of work!

 ![Charlie](/roll-your-own/charlie.jpg)